Tiffany Darwish: 1990s

 Tiffany's career suffered as musical tastes changed in the early 1990s, moving away from dance-pop and towards harder-edged rock and rap.
-Some of her fans found the new soulful, sultrier Tiffany in her third studio album, the urban-influenced New Inside (1990), less appealing than earlier work.
-New Inside received mixed reviews from music critics, and failed to chart, despite several TV appearances to promote it, including on the fantasy sitcom Out of This World.
+Tiffany's popularity, however, remained strong in Asia, especially Hong Kong and Southeast Asia; in Hong Kong, her ballads received cover versions in Cantonese from Cantopop artists.
+Her third studio album, the urban-influenced New Inside (1990), received mixed reviews from music critics, and failed to chart, despite several TV appearances to promote it, including on the fantasy sitcom Out of This World.
 In 1991, Tiffany participated in the recording of the song "Voices That Care", which peaked at No. 11 on the Billboard Hot 100.

 During a brief early 1990s comeback attempt, Tiffany reunited with Tobin on the album Dreams Never Die (1993), which spawned the singles "If Love is Blind" and "Can't You See".
+The album, mostly containing ballads, was released on Asian markets and was accompanied by a six-week tour of clubs, shopping malls and radio stations in Hong Kong, Singapore, Indonesia, the Philippines, and Malaysia; a US release was planned, but it never materialized.
 She headlined her own show at the Las Vegas Hilton in the summer of 1993, before breaking with Tobin once again.

 In 1995, Tiffany moved to Nashville to develop her career as a songwriter, and to attempt a return as a country music artist.
+In 1998, she appeared on the U2 tribute album We Will Follow: A Tribute to U2 in a collaboration with Canadian industrial act Front Line Assembly performing "New Year's Day".